codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This script displays the last 10 lines of /etc/passwd
 5. I'd prefer the first ones actually
 # This script displays the first 10 lines of /etc/passwd
+6. Line #2
+# This script displays the third line of the file iacta.